INPUT TAX CREDIT UNDER GST

 3. Furnished returns

-4. Supplier has delivered goods to another person after being asked to do so by a registered person through a document indicating transfer in title of goods
+4. A registered person asked the supplier to deliver goods to another person through a document indicating transfer in title of goods.

 ITC claim shall not be available in respect of the following:

-• Motor vehicle and other conveyances, except if it is used for
+• Use motor vehicles and other conveyances, except if they are also used for.

 • Further supply